 e.g. - If someone has worked 50% of full time hours, they should be earning 50% of the WTE reported.
 If they do not, there is either an error in the figures reported or they follow one of the exceptions.

-Exceptions to this are sick pay, maternity pay and hours paid at greater that single time.
+Exceptions to this are sick pay, maternity pay and hours paid at greater than single time.

 Contributions